 The seasonings in this dish might look different from those commonly found in an Indian or Japanese curry dish.
 It is adapted from a family recipe that I ate growing up.
 Yes, Chinese cooking uses curry powder too, but in a different way.

-Try out this dish and be surprised at how good the results are.
+Try out this Instant Pot beef curry and be surprised at how good the results are.
 The buttery beef is so juicy and tender, smothered in a rich, complex tomato curry sauce.
 Simply top it with steamed rice, and your dinner will be delicious, nutritious, and healthy.
+Store any leftovers in the fridge.
+The curry flavors will continue to develop more overnight, and the dish will taste even better the next day!

 Ingredients